NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 Previously I was using trinket which is a browser based python editor.
 I then used homebrew to install python on my machine.
 This way I could add my python script to source control and run it localy.

+## Torque Algorithm

-Later that day I worked on the torque algorithm.
+I worked on the torque algorithm.
 I realised it had quite a big logic error so I had to rewrite it a bit.
 I made a new list that stored the current distances and the weights so I recalculate the torque at each arm.

+`Date: 13/09/2025`

+I then tested it with some cases that i wrote down on some paper.
+I got the expected results.
+I found out even with small sg90's they would work with the expected 20g arms 10cm long

+## Reprinting and testing assembly

+I reprinted the arm with a few tweeks.
+The screws were working nicely but the shaft was too small.
+I was confused why one servo was fitting worse than before but it was because there was anouther type of SG90 i was using.

+## Designing base

+I was thinking about how to design it.
+I eventurally decided was going to make a new module but use parts from the arm segment module.
+I realised that its width would need to be the same as my top arm segments.
+I then decided I wanted to add some overide variables that would set lengths to fixed values if the space allows

+I had a longer think about it and drew some diagrams and thought about different ideas

+**Requirements**
+Should work without manual length setting
+Can have manual lengths set if user wants

+TODO

+Top find length function

+Offset base servo so top is in line with centre of base